Heril18/My-ISLR-Solutions/README.md

 # My-ISLR-Solutions
-These are my solution codes for the Applied practice exercises given in ISLR.
+These are my Solution codes in Python for the Applied practice exercises given in ISLR.